eyayaw/eyayaw/README.md

 - 👋 Hi, I’m @eyayaw
 - 👀 I’m interested in R and Python.
 - 🌱 I’m currently learning webscraping with Python.
-- 💞️ I’m looking to collaborate on documenting Amhara genocide in Ethiopia.
+- 💞️ I’m looking to collaborate on documenting with data Amhara genocide in Ethiopia.
 - 📫 How to reach me, on Twitter @[eyayaw](https://twitter.com/eyayaw).

 <!---